Effective free-fermionic form factors and the XY spin chain: Relation to Toeplitz determinants

 Similar relations can be obtained between $\tau_-(x)$ and $\tau_0(x)$ for $\delta >1$.
 For large positive $x$, functions $r_\omega(x)$ are exponentially small, so Eq. \eqref{relrel} holds for the generalized sine-kernels $\hat{S}_\nu$.

 In fact we can easily demonstrate that this relation is true for any positive integer $x$.
 To do so we will clarify the relation between Fredholm and Toeplitz determinants (\textit{cf.} \cite{Deift_1997,751142b191c84550b1c411df826db193}).
-It is convenient to slight deform of the kernel by the set of functions $a_0(p)$, $a_1(p)$, ..., $a_{x-1}(p)$
+It is convenient to deform slightly the kernel by the set of functions $a_0(p)$, $a_1(p)$, ..., $a_{x-1}(p)$